yyyhd/RISS/README.md

 ### 🔗 Download Model Weights

-You can download the trained weights from [HuggingFace Hub](https://huggingface.co/baguai/RISS1/resolve/main/latest_net_G.pth):
+You can download the trained weights from:

 ### 🔧 Model Weights Usage